moosethegoose2213/rmMDM/README.md

 * ## Prerequisites
 * SIP must be disabled
-* Big Sur requires authenticated-root also be disabled
+* Big Sur and above requires authenticated-root also be disabled

 * ## Important Information
 * It must be reapllied after every update.
 Open terminal and type `rmMDM`, then reboot.
 It's that easy!